Skip to content

 ExitIf there are unsaved changes, prompts: Save and exit, Exit without saving, or Cancel (keep editing).
 Nothing is written to disk until you choose Save and exit.

-[listName] is matched case-insensitively across all list types (exact name first, then a unique substring), and a name that exists in more than one type is rejected unless you pin it with a type flag.
+[listName] is matched case- and accent-insensitively across all list types (exact name first, then a unique substring), and a name that exists in more than one type is rejected unless you pin it with a type flag.
 See List Resolution.

 When two change sets are combined, their lines are interleaved by age — the older set’s entries on top, the newer set’s beneath — so newer changes always end up at the bottom, no matter which set you combined into which.
 The merge then compacts the result the same way the card editor’s live change log does: an add and a later remove of the same card (matching printing, finish, condition, board, and ID) annihilate, as do set/unset-commander and add/remove-section pairs.
 A combine that cancels everything leaves the set empty, so it is dropped.
 Lines that survive keep their exact original text, including their &N card IDs.